zeyuanxuan/lisa-leap/README.md

 ## 💾 Installation

-You can install `lisa-leap` directly from GitHub without manually downloading or unzipping files.
+You can install `lisa-leap` directly from GitHub.
 Please choose the method that matches your environment.

 > **Note on naming:** The distribution package name (used by `pip`) is `lisa-leap`, while the import name (used inside Python code) is `leap`.